fenago/apache-solr/lab_guides/Lab_2.md

 ![](https://github.com/fenago/apache-solr/raw/master/images/cd7ba97d-4d19-4e26-9d74-288a43fd2772.jpg)

-### []{#tip11}Note
+### Note

 This is a runtime setting and is not persisted, so if you open Solr again, it will be lost.

-This isn\'t the only way we can change the log levels.
+This isn't the only way we can change the log levels.
 Log levels can also be changed in the following ways:

 -  Using the log level API as mentioned here:
 ``` {.programlisting .language-markup}
 # Set the root logger to level WARN curl -s http://localhost:8983/solr/admin/info/logging --data-binary "set=root:WARN"
 ```
 -  Log levels can also be selected at startup.
 Again, this can be done in two ways:

     -  Search for the string `SOLR_LOGS_LEVEL` in `bin/solr.in.cmd` or `bin\solr.in.sh`.
         Change it as needed.
     -  The second alternative is to pass at startup with the `-v` or `-q` options.
 For example:

 ``` {.programlisting .language-markup}
 bin\solr start -f -v
 bin\solr start -f -q
 ```
 -  A more permanent solution can be to change `log4j.properties` directly, which can be found at `$solr_home/server/resources`.

 ### Cloud screens
 When we run Solr in cloud mode, a cloud option will appear between logging and collections.
 This screen gives us the details of each collection and node in the cluster.
 It gives